cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ## Conclusion

-With this, you are ready to import and use the lot in a server script or a GUI.
+You are ready to import and use this in a server script or a GUI.